Important information - investment values and income from investments can go down as well as up, so you may get back less than you invest.

 Chart 3: A trip to the US

-Analysts tend to wax lyrical about US stocks and mourn the demise of the UK.
+Analysts have tended to wax lyrical about US stocks and mourn the demise of the UK.
 It wasn’t always this way, however.
 Just a decade ago, the two countries commanded very similar valuations.
 The big question is: will the gap close again?

-2025 has ushered in some changes.
-The FTSE 100 has overtaken the S&P 500 this year, driven by strong demand for defence stocks and fears about the US economy.
+2025 ushered in some changes.
+The FTSE 100 overtook the S&P 500 last year, driven by strong demand for defence stocks and miners and fears about the US economy and the Big Tech bubble.
 The valuation gap remains stark, however, and London is still struggling to attract new listings.

 Chart 4: The price of everything and the value of nothing?